 Release Date: January 31, 1973

-In the dual role of sex star Alta and sweet, unworldly ingénue Julie, Lynn Lowry is incredible.
-Lowry has always been criminally underrated as an actress and is often the best thing about any movie she is in.
-Here, in one of her earliest roles, she is up against the towering presence of Mary Woronov and manages her hold her own without missing a beat.
+In the dual role of sex star Alta and sweet, unworldly ingénue Julie, Lynn Lowry is a revelation.
+Lowry has always been criminally underrated as an actress, and is often the best thing about any movie she is in.
+Here, in one of her earliest roles, she is up against the towering presence of Mary Woronov, and manages her hold her own without missing a beat.
 She shows her chops early on as Alta and Max play out their kinky game of cat and mouse.
-There is a moment where Alta realizes that Max’s game has become deadly and her countenance changes in a split-second.
+There is a moment where Alta realizes that Max’s game has become deadly, and her countenance changes in a split-second.
 We can almost feel her heart stop for a beat as playfully-dangerous sexuality turns deadly serious.
 Later in the film, as young Julie has fully committed herself to becoming Alta Resurrected, we see the same chilling transformation.
 Julie’s resulting breakdown is shattering to watch.
 This is a highly-effective performance.
-Lowry takes the audience with her through a intoxicating and seductive journey.
+Lowry takes the audience with her through a intoxicating journey.

 The villainous Max is played with a cruel sneer and percolating danger by George Shannon.
-Shannon had a long-ranging career from stints in soap operas to smaller roles in every genre of film over the course of 30 years.
-He plays the wicked Max with a delicious coldness that is truly frightening and unpredictable…and disarmingly, dangerously sexy.
+Shannon had a long-ranging career, from stints in soap operas, to smaller roles in every genre of film over the course of 30 years.
+He plays the wicked Max with a delicious coldness that is frightening and unpredictable…and disarmingly sexy.
 While Shannon’s long career is certainly noteworthy, perhaps more so is his post-acting career.
 Upon leaving the profession in 1995, Shannon returned to school and has become a leading researcher in the field of aging.
 He earned his PhD after entering his sixth decade of life, showing that F. Scott Fitzgerald was wrong when he said: “There are no second acts in American lives.”

 The film is finely crafted by director Theodore Gershuny (SILENT NIGHT, BLOODY NIGHT).
 The dialogue (written by Gershuny and Troma founder Lloyd Kaufman) is intelligent and the locations are glorious to look at.
 In Hitchcock fashion, Gershuny makes a cameo in the film.
 Unlike Hitchcock, however, Gershuny’s cameo is played in the buff in a highly erotic movie-within-a-movie love scene that sets up Alta’s character as an adult film star.